share424/attention-based-question-answering/readme.md

 ```

 ## Passage Retriever
-The purpose of this module is to propose a sentence from the context texts that contains the answer of the question.
-This module will receive the embedding of the question and the embedding of every sentence in given context.
+The purpose of this module is to propose a sentence from the context texts that contain the answer of the question.
+This module will receive the embedding of the question and the embedding of every sentence in the given context.
 And finally calculate the cosine similarity to get the proposed sentence.
 The proposed sentence will be used as input in the answer finder.
-To get better accuracy, I use top-3 sentence as the input, so we will get 3 best answer
+To get better accuracy, I use the top-3 sentence as the input, so we will get the 3 best answers.

 ```python
 # e.g.